skrub-data/skrub/doc/modules/multi_column_operations/sessionization.rst

 4  user_0149 2024-01-04 10:00:15.882835+00:00     desktop   electronics  page_view         108.5          4.44                    49

-With the session ID, it becomes possible to compute aggregations on each session, for example to find the duration of a session, or the number of sessions by a user.
+With the session ID, it becomes possible to compute aggregations on each session, for example to find the duration or number of sessions by a user.

 .. warning::

-Aggregation can introduce data leakage!
-Records should only be aggregated from within the training set at training time and the test set at predict time.
-To ensure this is the case, any code that performs aggregation can be wrapped in a scikit-learn |BaseEstimator| (as shown in the :ref:`SessionEncoder example <sphx_glr_auto_examples_0110_session_encoder.py>`, or the pipeline should use the skrub :ref:`Data Ops framework<user_guide_data_ops_plan>`.
+Caution!
+Aggregation can introduce data leakage.
+Records should only be aggregated from within the training set at training time, and the test set at predict time.
+To ensure this is the case, any code that performs aggregation can be wrapped in a scikit-learn |BaseEstimator| (as shown in the :ref:`SessionEncoder example <sphx_glr_auto_examples_0110_session_encoder.py>`), otherwise the pipeline should use the skrub :ref:`Data Ops framework<user_guide_data_ops_plan>`.

 The |SessionEncoder| includes the ``suffix`` parameter (by default ``suffix="session_id"``) to specify what the name of the new column should be.